Table of Contents

 As your ecommerce business scales, you’ll also need infrastructure that can support your increasing financial transactions.
 Besides your sales and payments from alternative channels, make sure you can closely track applicable vendor fees, subscription fees, and taxes.
 You should also accurately record any ecommerce financing options that you may have availed such as loans or inventory financing.

 An accounting and bookkeeping system that’s closely integrated with your ecommerce platform can significantly streamline your efforts while minimising the need for an in-house bookkeeper.
 You could also consider outsourcing this aspect of your business and let a third-party manage your payroll, payments, and accounting activities.

 Computer-based ecommerce infrastructure

 Scaling your ecommerce infrastructure involves investing in good hardware and software solutions to support your operations.
 These can include:

 If you’re hosting your ecommerce website yourself, you need to invest in robust physical servers that are capable of processing and storing large amounts of data.
 That means you also have to consider physical space dedicated for those servers in your premises.
-In addition to your main web server, application servers and proxy servers should also be considered.
+In addition to your main web server, application servers and different types of proxy servers should also be considered.

 Alternatively, you don’t necessarily need server hardware if you’re outsourcing to ecommerce hosting providers with their own servers.
 There are plenty of options like A2 Hosting, HostGator, and SiteGround.
 Costs vary depending on the provider and your unique business needs but typically start from as low as $75 per year.
 Also, if you need to delegate server hosting, but can’t afford a company provider, you can hire a node.js developer to handle it all on his own.